ibm-cloud-docs/vpc/vpn-client-to-site.md

 ## Getting started
 {: #vpn-client-to-site-getting-started}

-To get started using the Client VPN for VPC beta, follow these steps:
+To get started using Client VPN for VPC, follow these steps:

 1. Review [Planning considerations for VPN servers](/docs/vpc?topic=vpc-client-to-site-vpn-planning).
 1. Complete all prerequisites in [Before you begin](/docs/vpc?topic=vpc-vpn-create-server#vpn-client-to-site-prerequisites).